-It’s well-established that replacing saturated fatty acids (SFAs) with either MUFAs or PUFAs (polyunsaturated fatty acids), decreases LDL-cholesterol, a major risk factor for cardiovascular disease.
+It’s well-established that replacing saturated fatty acids (SFAs) with either MUFAs or PUFAs (polyunsaturated fatty acids), decreases LDL-cholesterol, a major risk factor for cardiovascular disease (CVD).
 Increasing PUFAs reduces LDL-cholesterol even more than increasing MUFAs in randomized controlled trials.

 A meta-analysis of 54 randomized controlled trials lasting from 3 weeks to nearly 7 months compared effects of different fats and oils on blood lipids.

 - LDL: Olive oil, safflower oil, sunflower oil, canola oil, soybean oil and all other vegetables oils tested reduced LDL compared to butter (which is primarily saturated fat).
-Sunflower oil produced a bigger drop in LDL than olive oil, but otherwise there was no statistically significant difference in LDL reduction between olive oil and other oils (meaning any difference could have occurred by chance).
+Sunflower oil produced a bigger drop in LDL than olive oil, but there was no other statistically significant difference in LDL reduction between olive oil and other oils.

 - HDL: Olive oil raises HDL (“good”) cholesterol about the same or slightly more than other oils and fats.
 Although you may hear that coconut oil raises HDL in some studies, olive oil does so without raising LDL, which is a stronger marker of heart disease risk.
 When you hear claims about any of these oils and HDL levels, keep in mind that even when differences are “statistically significant”, they are small and may not be clinically significant.